RECORD 0f Success

 Upcoming Events

-Are You A Current College Student and Homeless?
+Are You A Current College Student or Youth and Homeless?

 A recent surveyby the Hope Center of more than 195,000 two-year and four-year college students found that about half experienced housing insecurity and about one in seven reported they either experienced homelessness or lacked a stable living situation.